-Airbus, EASA Flag A321neo Pitch-Up Anomaly
+Airbus, EASA Flag A321neo Pitch-up Anomaly

-WASHINGTON—Airbus has urged A321neo operators to implement a temporary center-of-gravity (CG) limitation to eliminate an already-remote risk of an excessive pitch-up condition while it finalizes a software update that addresses the issue.
-EASA on July 17 mandated the CG restriction for European operators, requiring a flight manual amendment detailing the restrictions by the end of August.
-The issue, discovered during development tests, affects any A321neo with elevator aileron ...
+Airbus has urged A321neo operators to implement a temporary center-of-gravity (CG) limitation to eliminate an already-remote risk of an excessive pitch-up condition while it finalizes a software update that addresses the issue.
+The European Aviation Safety Agency (EASA) on July 17 mandated the CG restriction for European operators, requiring a flight manual amendment detailing the restrictions by the end of August.
+The issue, discovered during development tests, affects any ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS